lucky1945/NewConceptEnglish/新概念第二册-句型分析/新概念第二册-12-课文-12、36、60、84/Lesson 12 Goodbye and good luck.md

 He will take part in an important race[reɪs] across the Atlantic.
 - simple sentence:
     - He [subject]
-    - will take part in [predicate verb phrase][simple future tense]
+    - will take part {propositional objective phrase} [predicate verb phrase][simple future tense]
-    - a important race across the Atlantic [object]
+    - in a important race across the Atlantic [object]
         - across the Atlantic [attributive]